microsoft/onnxruntime/TensorRT-ExecutionProvicer.md

 The C API details are [here](https://github.com/Microsoft/onnxruntime/blob/master/docs/C_API.md#c-api).

 ### Python
-When using the pyhton wheel from the ONNX Runtime build with TensorRT execution provider, it will be automatically prioritized over the default GPU or CPU execution providers.
+When using the python wheel from the ONNX Runtime build with TensorRT execution provider, it will be automatically prioritized over the default GPU or CPU execution providers.
 There is no need to separately register the execution provider.
 Python APIs details are [here](https://github.com/Microsoft/onnxruntime/blob/master/docs/python/api_summary.rst#api-summary).

 ### Using onnxruntime_perf_test
 You can test the performance for your ONNX Model with the TensorRT execution provider.
 Use the flag `-e tensorrt` in [onnxruntime_perf_test](https://github.com/Microsoft/onnxruntime/tree/master/onnxruntime/test/perftest#onnxruntime-performance-test).